11/6/2024

 speaker

-Hi, thanks for taking the question.
-Yamini, when we look at the new AI solutions and especially agents you have, I'd love to hear more about the partner enablement programs and campaigns you have in place there and just what your overall vision is for the role that those partners will play in developing business specific agents going forward.
+Yeah, hi.
+Thanks for taking the question.
+Yamini, when we look at the new AI solutions that a specialty agency have, I'd love to hear more about the partner enablement programs and campaigns you have in place there and Just what your overall vision is for the role that those partners will play in developing business-specific agents going forward.

 speaker